Community Volunteer Projects

 We invite you to become part of a statewide network for children and families.
 There are enough opportunities to match your interests and available time.
 Training programs are available for all volunteer positions.

 Volunteers participate in a variety of activities according to their interests and expertise.
+Most volunteer roles are limited to volunteers ages 21 and older.

 - Community Advocates conduct outreach to the community, developing volunteer programs, and have a role in fundraising activities for the Home.